brson/hackmd-collab/compile-time-2.md

 It is common wisdom that all compilers have an architecture like the following:

-- the compiler consumes an entire compilation by parsing all of its source code into an AST
+- the compiler consumes an entire compilation unit by parsing all of its source code into an AST
-- through a succession of passes, that AST is refined into increasingly detailed data "intermediate representations" (IRs)
+- through a succession of passes, that AST is refined into increasingly detailed "intermediate representations" (IRs)
 - the entire final IR is passed through a code generator to emit machine code

 I am calling this the "batch compilation" model.
-Maybe that's what others call it.
+I don't know what others call it.
 This architecture is vaguelly how compilers have been described academically for decades; it is how most compilers have historically been implemented; and that is how `rustc` was originally architected.
-But it is not an architecture that well-supports the workflows of modern developers and their IDEs, nor does it support fast recompilation.
+But it is not an architecture that well-supports the workflows of modern developers and their tooling, nor does it support fast recompilation.

 Today, developers expect instant feedback about the code they are hacking.
 When they write a type error, the IDE should immediately put a red squiggle under their code and tell them about it.
 It should ideally do this even if the source code doesn't completely parse.

 The batch compilation model is poorly suited for this.
 It requires that entire compilation units be re-analyzed for every incremental change to the source code, in order to produce incremental changes to the analysis.
-In the last decade or so, the thinking among compiler engineers about how to construct compilers has been shifting from batch compilation to "responsive compilation", by which the compiler can run the entire compilation pipeline on the smallest subset of code possible to get a particular answer desired, as quickly as possible.
+In the last decade or so, the thinking among compiler engineers about how to construct compilers has been shifting from batch compilation to "responsive compilation", by which the compiler can run the entire compilation pipeline on the smallest subset of code possible to answer a particular question, as quickly as possible.
 For example, with responsive compilation one can ask "does this function type check?", or "what are the type dependencies of this structure?".

 This ability lends itself to the _perception_ of compiler speed, since the user is constantly getting necessary feedback while they work.
 It can dramatically shorten the feedback cycle for correcting type checking errors, and in Rust, getting the program to successfully type check takes up a huge proportion of developers' time.